re-yuddham/tidb-application/README.md

 - ### <b> Cloud-native distributed database </b>

     TiDB is a distributed database designed for the cloud, providing flexible scalability, reliability and security on the cloud platform.
-Users can elastically scale TiDB to meet the requirements of their changing workloads.
-TiDB Operator helps manage TiDB on Kubernetes and automates tasks related to operating the TiDB cluster, which makes TiDB easier to deploy on any cloud that provides managed Kubernetes.
-TiDB Cloud (Beta), the fully-managed TiDB service, is the easiest, most economical, and most resilient way to unlock the full power of TiDB in the cloud, allowing you to deploy and run TiDB clusters with just a few clicks.
+Users can elastically scale TiDB to meet the requirements of their changing workloads.TiDB Cloud (Beta), the fully-managed TiDB service, is the easiest, most economical, and most resilient way to unlock the full power of TiDB in the cloud, allowing you to deploy and run TiDB clusters with just a few clicks.

 - ### <b> Compatible with the MySQL 5.7 protocol and MySQL ecosystem </b>